Garden Island Naval Precinct: Operating a naval depot, 1914–1990

 During World War I (1914–1918) Garden Island was the principal naval asset for the fitting out and arming of transports and troopships.
 Some 79 vessels were refitted and repaired at the facility with 852 ship visits including service to Australian naval vessels, Royal Navy, and that of France and Japan.
 1917 saw a major union dispute on the island which had a potential significant impact on war production and services.
 The dispute arose out of the introduction of the American "Taylor" system of job cards and involved much of the eastern states.
 The island played a unique part in naval history in 1914 when it served as the base of Australia's first submarine flotilla.
 HMAS AE1 and AE2, British E-class submarines, were based there until AE1 was lost near Rabaul in 1914 and AE2 famously near Gallipoli during the Dardanelles Campaign of 1915.
 These were also the first submarines in the Southern Hemisphere and attracted significant public attention.

 The end of the war did not lead to an immediate downturn in work at Garden Island as the many merchant ships fitted out as troop ships had to be reconverted.
 However, from 1920 onwards, significant reduction in labour and reorganisation of the Dockyard to achieve efficiencies were a feature.
 A Royal Commission was established by the Commonwealth Government in 1921 to assess the needs and future uses of both the Garden Island facility and Cockatoo Island Dockyard, which always generated competing debate.
 The report concluded that there was insufficient work to keep both establishments fully employed and Cockatoo was transferred to the control of the Prime Minister's Department on 1 July 1921.
 The Royal Commission had the effect of restricting expansion or development at Garden Island which witnessed continued large staff reductions.

 The 1920s-1930s was a volatile time for the security of naval control over Garden Island.
-Earlier debates about its ownership were reopened when, post-war, the New South Wales State Government, through its State Crown Lands Consolidation Act of 1913, contended its rights over control.
-The State argued that the RAN's use of the island was inconsistent with the original 1865 and 1866 Declarations which were for the purpose only of a naval depot for the Royal Navy.
-On 12 October 1923 the State Government formally revoked the earlier dedications and by 1924 issued an ultimatum to the Commonwealth for possession of the island, or a declaration of that entitlement, plus claims for profits owed for its use.
-The High Court upheld the State's claim though severely criticised it for taken such actions.
+Earlier debates about its ownership were reopened when, post-war, the New South Wales state government, through its Crown Lands Consolidation Act 1913, contended its rights over control.
+The state argued that the RAN's use of the island was inconsistent with the original 1865 and 1866 declarations which were for the purpose only of a naval depot for the Royal Navy.
+On 12 October 1923 the state government formally revoked the earlier dedications and by 1924 issued an ultimatum to the Commonwealth for possession of the island, or a declaration of that entitlement, plus claims for profits owed for its use.
+The High Court upheld the state's claim though severely criticised it for taken such actions.